 - One of character actor Terry-Thomas' trademarks was his very British RP accent.
 He is quite possibly the trope codifier; most people that pretend a RP accent these days are doing an impression of him.

 - X-Men: First Class explains why Professor Charles Xavier (who is American in the comics) has a Received Pronunciation accent.
 He is half-British, half-American,note and his speech pattern was influenced by his posh English mother.
 It was later reinforced when he studied at the University of Oxford.

 - Angel in the Wing Commander movie.
 Saffron Burrows tried a French accent for her first scene or two, but quickly gave it up as a bad go.
 Worth noting, in the games and novels, Angel is Belgian.

-- In the 2015 film adaptation of Far from the Madding Crowd, the Belgian actor who plays Gabriel Oak does a creditable job at RP English, but can't quite conjure up the rural West Country accent the character really should have.
+- In the 2015 film adaptation of Far from the Madding Crowd, Belgian actor Matthias Schoenaerts does a creditable job at RP English in his performance as Gabriel Oak, but can't quite conjure up the rural West Country accent the character really should have.